pmq20/node-packer/node/doc/api/policy.md

 development and may have some valid usage in production, but should be used only with care after auditing a module to ensure its behavior is valid.

-#### Example: Patched Dependency
+#### Example: Patched dependency

-Since a dependency can be redirected, you can provide attenuated or modified forms of dependencies as fits your application.
-For example, you could log data about timing of function durations by wrapping the original:
+Redirected dependencies can provide attenuated or modified functionality as fits the application.
+For example, log data about timing of function durations by wrapping the original:

 ```js
 const original = require('fn');